Yandex Cloud

 API

-1. In the management console, select the folder the ARL profile resides in.
+1. In the management console, select the folder with the ARL profile.

 3. In the left-hand panel, select ARL profiles.

-4. Select the profile to delete a rule from.
+4. Select the profile where you want to delete a rule.

-5. Under Rules, in the rule row, click and select Delete.
+5. Under Rules, next the rule in question, click and select Delete.

 6. Confirm the deletion.